eigbejosh1234/Inbound-Email-Containing-Suspicious-External-Link-3/README.md

 * Result: monitor

   **Recommended Actions**
-Verify ownership of 10.20.2.17 and confirm association with the recipient.
+Verify ownership of 10.20.2.17 and confirm association with the recipient. <br>
-Scan the endpoint for malicious activity.
+Scan the endpoint for malicious activity. <br>
-Block related IOCs across security controls.
+Block related IOCs across security controls. <br>
-Search for additional recipients of the same email.
+Search for additional recipients of the same email. <br>
-Review proxy, DNS, and endpoint logs for further interaction attempts.
+Review proxy, DNS, and endpoint logs for further interaction attempts. <br>
-Notify the user and provide phishing awareness guidance.
+Notify the user and provide phishing awareness guidance. <br>